 Many stories exist of Flemeth, as a child kidnapper and cannibalist, as one who would capture Chasind tribe members to use their bodies and then kill them and one as a beautiful woman who's lover was killed by her husband, prompting her to become an abomination and slaughtering her husband and his men.

-Flemeth's appearances in Dragon Age would have you believe that she sees them as silly tales that have no truth to them, but her mysterious nature and unclear motives never quite disprove any of them.
+Flemeth herself describes them all as silly tales that have no truth to them, but her mysterious nature and unclear motives never quite disprove any of them.

 Dragon Age: Origins